Best daily deals

 • To disable GPS: Open Settings > Location > toggle off Location.

 • Additionally, turn off Improve location accuracy by tapping Google Location Accuracy > toggle off Improve location accuracy.
-We suggest that you switch this feature back on when doing a GPS-dependent exercise.
+We suggest you switch this feature back on when doing a GPS-dependent exercise.

 • Switch off LTE connectivity.